About the course

 Other qualifications, evidence of excellence and relevant experience

-Evidence of a prior interest in the area of research proposed is likely to advantage a candidate’s application.
-Previous relevant research, training or working experience in a biomedical or scientific field may also be an advantage.
+Evidence of a prior interest in the specific area of research proposed is likely to advantage a candidate’s application.

 2. English language requirement